As an inclusive school, we ensure all students are able to succeed.

-Our SENCo, Kamran Ayub, is a qualified teacher and has gained the National SENDCo Award, which is a Master level qualification.
-He is also the Designated teacher for Children Looked After (CLA).
-He leads the SEN team and updates the Academy Leadership team on a regular basis.
+Our Director of Inclusion (SEND), Kamran Ayub, is a qualified teacher and has gained the National SENDCo Award, which is a Master level qualification.
+He is also the designated teacher for Children Looked After (CLA) by the local authority.
+He leads the SEND team and updates the Academy leadership team on a regular basis.

-The SEND notional budget is utilised in a number of ways: a proportion of this is used on staffing to support students with SEND.
-Additional resources are acquired through the SEND budget which may include specialist material and programmes.
+The SEND budget is used in a number of ways; a large proportion of this is spent on staffing to support students with SEND.
+Additional resources are acquired which may include specialist material and programmes.

-We ensure students with a high level of Funding For Inclusion (FFI) receive additional support in the nurture/foundation learning groups, additional intervention support, access to our Learning Support Unit or additional input from specialist services, where applicable.
+We ensure students with high needs funding, provided by the local authority, receive additional support in the nurture/foundation learning groups, additional intervention support, access to our Learning Support Unit (LSU) or additional input from specialist services, where appropriate.

 Curriculum, Teaching and Learning

 We offer a wide curriculum to allow our students the best opportunity to fulfil their potential.
-We prioritise embedding essential foundation skills with an emphasis on literacy in all subjects.
+We work on embedding essential foundation skills with an emphasis on literacy in all subjects.

-To support transitions to our Academy and to post 16 studies we offer an extensive package including taster days, summer school and additional visits for some students who need more support in the transition process.
+To ensure students have a smooth transition to our Academy and to post-16 studies, we offer bespoke packages including taster days, summer school and additional visits for some students who need more support in the transition process.

 The Academy is proud to offer an extensive package of training for all staff.
-All classroom based staff take part in CPD training during INSET days and are encouraged to attend twilight ‘Join the DOTTs’ (Developing Outstanding Teaching Teams) training sessions.
-Staff are also encouraged to participate in various CPD opportunities to develop their expertise.
+All classroom based staff take part in training during INSET days and are encouraged to attend twilight ‘Join the DOTTs’ (Developing Outstanding Teaching Teams) training sessions.
+Staff are also encouraged to participate in various other training opportunities to develop their expertise.
 Newly Qualified Teachers also have their own weekly training sessions.

 Partnership with Other Agencies

-The Academy works collaboratively with the chain of Co-operative Academies to share good practice and expertise.
-We engage with a number of external agencies to ensure our students’ needs are met including SENSAP, SENIT, CAMHS, STARs, SaLTs, DAHIT, social services, guidance and support cluster team, access arrangements assessors and Leeds SEND information advice support service.
+The Academy works collaboratively with the chain of Co-operative Academies to share best practice and expertise.
+We also work closely with a number of local authority external agencies to ensure our students’ needs are met:

-If you think your child may have Special Education Needs or you require additional information please contact our SENCo, Kamran Ayub on 0113 380 7958 to arrange a meeting to discuss your views.
+If your child has Special Educational Needs or you require additional information please contact our Director of Inclusion (SEND), Kamran Ayub on 0113 380 7940 to arrange a meeting to discuss your views.